gem-pasteur/macsyfinder/doc/quickstart.rst

 We included a test dataset in the MacSyFinder package.
 By default, it will be installed in /share/macsyfinder or /usr/share/macsyfinder.

 This dataset consists in the detection of CRISPR-Cas SubTypes with the definitions in the /usr/share/macsyfinder/DEF folder, using the profiles in the /usr/share/macsyfinder/profiles folder.
-This classification was previously described in REF, and the profiles are from PFAM (REF) and some of them were specifically designed for CRISPR-Cas classification (REF).
+This classification was previously described in `Makarova et al. 2011 <http://www.ncbi.nlm.nih.gov/pubmed/21552286>`_, and the profiles are from  the `TIGRFAM database <http://www.jcvi.org/cgi-bin/tigrfams/index.cgi>`_ (release 13 of August 15 2012) and some of them were specifically designed for CRISPR-Cas classification (`Haft et. al, 2005 <http://www.ncbi.nlm.nih.gov/pubmed/16292354>`_).
 The definitions are detailed in the MacSyFinder's paper.

 As a sequence dataset, we propose three replicons in XXX/sequence_data/datatest_gembase.fasta:
     - *Escherichia coli* str.
 K-12 substr.
 MG1655 chromosome (ESCO001c01a).
 Genbank accession number: `NC_000913 <http://www.ncbi.nlm.nih.gov/nuccore/NC_000913>`_.